Changissnz/nu_merchant_principal/README.md

-for the gesture of positive growth in some context, or misdirection, in either the casual sense to end discussion on the topic or to deceive through silent convolution by another topic for or to avoid a result intended by the expressor.
+for the gesture of positive growth in some context, or misdirection, in either the casual sense to end discussion on the topic or to deceive through silent convolution by another topic, with aims for or to avoid a result intended by the expressor.
 Appalling if not useless, the uni-construct of the cycle is theorized to have as much potential for discussion as duality, due to some reasons such as the infinite ways of expressing the finite abstraction for an infinite number of practices, such that the "expression" and the "practice" are labeled two different words with their existences ranging from very different to identical, in comparison.